-MCM ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 2 2.4 High Priority Inventory Yes, identifying high priority facilities allows the city to be aware of the areas with high pollutant discharge potential and continuously monitor those areas to prevent the risk of illicit discharges, or respond to and mitigate a discharge as quickly as possible.
-2 2.5 Onsite Sewage Facilities (OSSFs) Yes, private residential onsite sewage facilities (OSSFs), commonly referred to as septic systems, have several pathways for liquid waste to enter ground and surface waters if the systems are not operating properly.
+MCM ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 2 2.4 High Priority Inventory Yes, identifying high priority facilities allows the City to be aware of the areas with high pollutant discharge potential and continuously monitor those areas to prevent the risk of illicit discharges, or respond to and mitigate a discharge as quickly as possible.
+2 2.5 Onsite Sewage Facilities (OSSFs) Yes, private residential onsite sewage facilities (OSSFs), commonly referred to as septic systems, have several pathways for liquid waste, i.e., bacteria, to enter ground and surface waters if the systems are not operating properly.
 The City of College Station will continue its efforts in aiding the OSSF inter-agency goals by identification, pre-installation planning, education, and tracking of all OSSFs within city limits.
 2 2.6 Elimination of Sanitary Sewer and Gray Water Discharge Yes, maintenance and repairs on the sanitary sewer system are ongoing and done as needed.
-By reporting SSOs, leaks, and corrective actions, the Water Services Department can assess areas of high concern or higher than normal demand.
+By reporting SSOs, leaks, and corrective actions, the Water Services Department can assess areas of high concern or higher-than-normal demand.
 Areas of concern or large demand can be considered for capital improvement projects.
 2 2.7 Elimination of Sanitary Sewer Overflows Yes, the Wastewater Master Plan is continually reviewed as new development is constructed to ensure proper design and reduce sanitary sewer overflows.
-2 2.8 Source Investigation and Elimination of Illicit Discharges Yes, the system of recording and tracking each reported or discovered illicit discharge event allows the city to evaluate the current standard procedures.
+2 2.8 Source Investigation and Elimination of Illicit Discharges Yes, the system of recording and tracking each reported or discovered illicit discharge event allows the City to evaluate the current standard procedures.
 These evaluations determine any need for amendments or precautionary measures to reduce the occurrences.
-2 2.9 Outfall Dry Weather Screenings Yes, we can utilize data such as outfall locations, investigations, and public reporting information to determine possible source locations and causes.
-Outfalls are screened by Drainage Maintenance Division personnel as routine maintenance is being performed and by Planning and Development Services staff as needed.
-2 2.10 Household Hazardous Waste (HHW) Program Yes, this program provides the public with a method of properly disposing of household hazardous waste (HHW), thereby reducing the number of pollutants that could enter surface waters.
+2 2.9 Outfall Dry Weather Screenings Yes, Planning and Development Services conducts annual outfall inspections to identify stormwater pollution and determine source locations and causes of the pollution.
+Outfalls are also screened by Drainage Maintenance Division personnel as routine maintenance is being performed.
+2 2.10 Household Hazardous Waste (HHW) Program Yes, this program provides the public with a method of properly disposing of household hazardous waste (HHW), thereby reducing the quantity of pollutants that could enter surface waters.
 Reduction of HHW will be promoted through the distribution of educational materials that discourage improper waste disposal and inform the public of its associated harmful effects.